 - Am I entitled to receive compensation for my damages?

-For many of the injured individuals or surviving families, a legal claim is the only hope to recover losses.
-But, the truth is that it's difficult to answer these questions in the absence of a concrete accident case evaluation.
+For many injured individuals or surviving families, a legal claim is the only hope of recovering losses.
+But the truth is that it's difficult to answer these questions in the absence of a concrete accident case evaluation.
 The underlying facts and circumstances of each injury accident will play a role in an attorney's decision about whether or not to represent you.
-We'll provide you some general guidelines that will help you understand whether you have a personal injury claim or not.
+We'll provide you with some general guidelines that will help you understand whether you have a personal injury claim or not.

-To find out if you are entitled to file a claim for personal injury or not, you should get in touch with a personal injury lawyer.
-Only a legal expert can tell you if it's worth pursuing a claim after he or she examines your case.
+To find out if you are entitled to file a claim for personal injury, you should contact a personal injury lawyer.
+Only a legal expert can tell you if it's worth pursuing a claim after they examine your case.
 Typically, there are three conditions you have to meet to be able to file a claim:

 - The accident caused your injuries